GoatSwitch/gs-docs/README.md

 After installation you should see the GoatSwitch logo in your VSCode activity bar in the left.

 Finally you are prompted to log into your microsoft account, once you did that you can start using goatswitch.
-NOTE: Make sure to use the microsoft account you used to buy GoatSwitch.Net.
+NOTE: Make sure to use the microsoft account you used to buy GoatSwitch AI.

 ## Usage